Ryanair to link Klagenfurt, Austria, with Brussels South Charleroi and 3 other airports in winter 2022/23

 Ryanair is planning a large-scale comeback at Klagenfurt Airport in Austria for the 2022/23 winter flight schedule.
 The Irish low-cost airline will indeed launch a new scheduled service between Brussels South Charleroi Airport (BSCA) and Klagenfurt.

 The route will be operated twice weekly and is mainly aimed at fans of winter sports.
-Klagenfurt, the provincial capital of Carinthia, offers indeed many winter resorts in the area of Villach.
+Klagenfurt, the provincial capital of Carinthia, offers indeed many winter resorts at a short distance in the area of Villach.

-Simultaneously Ryanair will start flights to Klagenfurt Airport from London Stansted, Manchester and Dublin in addition to BSCA.
+Simultaneously Ryanair will start flights to Klagenfurt Airport from London Stansted (twice weekly), Manchester (once a week) and Dublin (twice weekly) in addition to BSCA.